sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

    Make new picture!!

-Place the two DF13 cables through the opening of the Air AE next to the Airspeed Sensor back outside of the enclosure.
+Place the two DF13 cables through the opening of the Air AE next to the Airspeed Sensor back to the outside of the enclosure.

 .. image:: /images/AE/PiAEToAirAE_SM.jpg
     :target: /images/AE/PiAEToAirAE.jpg

-   image 1014

 Carefully place the Air AE over the Center Plate making sure that the cables are clear of the contact areas and are long enough to reach their respective PXH connectors.
 You can use two screws to hold the enclosure together while you organize the PXH connectors.